 Often, the courts need to determine if someone can work.
 This can be important for:

-- Getting compensation for mental damages due to personal injury, harassment, or discriminations.
+getting compensation for mental damages due to personal injury, harassment, or discrimination

-The forensic psychiatrist makes his assessment by conducting a face-to-face interview in most cases, as well as conducting psychometric testing and reviewing depositions and information gained through investigations.
+Evaluations in disability cases may be conducted by a forensic psychologist or by a forensic psychiatrist.
+These experts typically make their assessments by conducting a face-to-face interview with the claimant in most cases, as well as conducting psychometric testing and reviewing depositions and information gained through investigations.

 They may need to give an opinion on:

 whether the person can work in any occupation

 whether the person can work in a specific occupation

 whether the person can work as long as specific accommodations are made for them

 whether their inability to work was caused by an injury or event or was a preexisting condition

 Adults have the right to make their own decisions without undue influence from others.
 The right to make decisions can be especially important with regard to making a will or a trust or making valuable gifts.
 In some cases, a person being coerced may have difficulty making their own decisions because of physical or mental health conditions or because they have become involved with a cult.
 Such situations may make them vulnerable to exploitation by others.
 A forensic psychiatrist or psychologist may help determine whether the testator has been coerced to create their will or trust either to unduly favor certain people or to deny them an inheritance.